maxwestphal/SEPM.PUB/docs/index.md

 ## **MLE_SIM**: Machine learning and evaluation

-This package includes a wide variety of functions for generation of artifical data consisting of features and labels and additional functions to carry out the complete machine learning pipeline:
+This project includes a wide variety of functions for generation of artifical data consisting of features and labels and additional functions to carry out the complete machine learning pipeline:

 (a) **Training:** Prediction models are trained by different machine learning algorithms.
 (b) **Validation:** A single or multiple models are choosen for an evaluation study.